 Incentive changes are often based on impulse rather than data.
 By analyzing participant behaviors, we can identify which programs are working, which are not, and what optimal changes can be made to drive engagement and improve performance.

 We, “The Brightspotters”, value the importance of program analytics.
-At Brightspot, we combine behavioral analysis and industry expertise to design effective and motivational incentives.
+At Brightspot, we combine behavioral analysis and industry expertise to design practical and motivational incentives.
 If you have any questions or would like to know how we can bring bright ideas to your program, drop us a line!

 Download our guide on how to choose an incentive software platform to see our most recommended features, key criteria, and tips from the experts.
 Don’t let your incentive platform hold your program back from being the most efficient it can be!